FXinnovation/fx-docker-jenkinsk8sslave/README.md

 ## CHANGELOG and AUTHOR files
 These file are generate using the `git changelog` and `git authors` commands made available using the `git-extras` package.
 Please refer to your OS's package documentation to install these tools.

+## pre-commit
+This repository uses a pre-commit config file.
+Our CI will automatically run pre-commit.
+For more information about pre-commit: https://pre-commit.com/